Know Before You Go

 Most visitors arrive by BC Ferries via Otter Bay Terminal.
 Reservations are recommended for sailings between Tsawwassen and Pender Island, while the Swartz Bay-Pender route operates without reservations.
 Because ferry schedules shape island travel, checking sailing times in advance is strongly recommended.

-The Pender Islands are connected by a small bridge, making it easy to explore both North and South Pender.
-Most visitors travel by car, bicycle, or on foot.
-Our rural roads are narrow and winding, so drive carefully and watch for cyclists, pedestrians, wildlife, and farm equipment and pass only when it is safe to do so.
+Our rural roads are narrow and winding, so drive carefully and watch for cyclists, pedestrians, wildlife, the school bus and farm equipment, and pass only when it is safe to do so.
 Distances are short, but travel times may be slower than expected.
+The maximum speed on the island is 50km/h.

-Useful Resources
+Useful Resources:

 ATM Machines: Tru Value Foods, Driftwood Auto, Medicine Beach Liquor Store, Poets Cove Resort